jbatnozic/N.E.W.-40.000/Codices/Necrons.md

   ### IDEAS
   - In the Fight phase, during Initiative step 1, if this unit is in Enagagement Range of enemy units, each model in it can make 1 additional attack with any weapon it is equipped with.
-  - (Rad-wreathed) -1 S aura
+  - (Rad-wreathed) -1 S aura, bonus to particle weapons
   - Turn AP -1 into AP -2 in melee
   - Chance for +1 D when shooting
-  - +1 to Reassembly rolls
+  - +1 to Reassembly rolls and can stack up to +2

 ## Command Protocols